a-parida12/GPUCuda/Project-DeConvolution/README.md

 # GPUCuda
-GPU program for blind Deconvolution
+CUDA based GPU implementation of Total Variational Blind Deconvolution as described by

+The presentation can be seen as [Presentation.pdf]()

 run the script to see the result